jt14den/ucla-workshop/git-notes/02-tracking-files.md

 #
 ~~~

-_-- highlight the "Untracked files" section and that git tells you how to add a file to the next commit._

 * Git now knows that it's supposed to keep track of `mars.txt`,
 but it hasn't yet recorded any changes for posterity as a commit.

-_Tell git _"Hey, we want you to remember the way that the files look right now"_._
+* Let's tell git _"Hey, we want you to remember the way that the files look right now"_.

-_On the white board draw a box representing the project history.
+**On the white board draw a box representing the project history.**

-Once we take a snapshot of the project that snapshot becomes a permanent reference point in the project's history that we can always go back to.
+1. Once we take a snapshot of the project that snapshot becomes a permanent reference point in the project's history that we can always go back to.
-The history is like a photo album of changes, and each snapshot has a time stamp, the name of the photographer, and a description.
+2. The history is like a **photo album of changes**, and each snapshot has a time stamp, the name of the photographer, and a description.
-Connect the staging area to the history with `git commit -m "message"`.
+3. Connect the staging area to the history with `git commit -m "message"`.
-In order to save a snapshot of the current state (revision) of the repository, we use the commit command.
+4. In order to save a snapshot of the current state (revision) of the repository, we use the commit command.
-This command is always associated with a message describing the changes since the last commit and indicating their purpose.
+5. This command is always associated with a message describing the changes since the last commit and indicating their purpose.
-Git will ask you to add a commit message.
+6. Git will ask you to add a commit message.
 This is just to remind you what changes you made.
-Informative commit messages will serve you well someday, so make a habit of never committing changes without at least a full sentence description._
+7. Informative commit messages will serve you well someday, so make a habit of never committing changes without at least a full sentence description.

 __ADVICE: Commit often__